DxAGhazali/DxAGhazali/README.md

 <img src="./banner.svg" alt="" width="100%"/>

-a Full Stack Developer building web applications.
+a Full Stack Developer building web applications and mobile applications.
 I’m passionate about User Experience, Responsive Design, and Accessibility.

 Want to know more about me? <a href="">Check out my portfolio</a>.